 Once it was clear that the family (or one of the families) at risk was the Potters, I could very well believe that Snape profoundly regretted following that particular order.
 And this is a matter that would have become clear as soon as the Potters announced their impending parenthood.

 There may be a reason why it took over a year for Voldemort to catch up to just who the Child of Prophecy might be.
-He may have been deliberately delayed in finding out who those two little boys were.
+He may have taken the “seventh month” literally, and waited until the end of September to start hunting.
 (This may very well still hold true, not that we will ever be told as much.
 I place no dependence upon Rowling’s alleged Encyclopedia giving us any answer that makes sense.
 The whole project appears instead to be being floated as an attempt to rewrite the series after the fact without going to the — admittedly considerable— trouble of actually *doing* it.)

 The odds seemed against it.